bigtreetech/docs/docs/Panda_RGB_Controller.md

 - WiFi Connection Page

-    - After the first factory shipment or resetting to factory settings, entering this page will automatically scan for surrounding WiFi, or you can manually click to scan.
+    - Upon first setup or after a factory reset, this page will automatically scan for available Wi-Fi networks.
+You can also manually initiate a scan at any time.

         <img src=img/PandaRGBController/en/wifi_scan.png width="300"/>

-    - Once the scan is complete, a pop-up will appear notifying you that the scan is finished.
+    - Once the scan is complete, a pop-up notification will confirm that it has finished.

         <img src=img/PandaRGBController/en/wifi_scan_ok.png width="300"/>

-    - Select the WiFi network you want to connect to.
+    - Select your desired Wi-Fi network from the list.

         <img src=img/PandaRGBController/en/wifi_list.png width="300"/>